initia-labs/vip-scoring-tutorial/README.md

 You have to add your bcs serialized `deployerAddr` in `args` field.

-> For now, we can serialize bcs serialized addr using `initia.js`
+> For now, we can serialize bcs serialized addr using `initia.js`.
-> we will soon support bcs serialization using `minitiad`
+> we will soon support bcs serialization using `minitiad`.
 >
 > ```typescript
 > import { bcs } from "@initia/initia.js"